Doctors warn laughing gas use is becoming an ‘epidemic’ amid rise in hospitalisations

 Dr Mark Pucci, from University Hospitals Birmingham FT said patients were now attending A&E regularly, every two weeks, with serious illness related to the drug.

 He said: “I looked at my admissions over five years between 2015 and 2020 and we only found six cases admitted but now it’s sort of exponentially increasing.
-So, it’s almost on a weekly basis, we’re getting admissions now with this usually young people and they tend to present with nerve problems.”
+So, it’s almost on a weekly basis, we’re getting admissions now.
+Usually young people and they tend to present with nerve problems.”

 He said young people were coming in with “altered sensation” in their arms and legs, numbness, pins and needles, difficulty walking and in the most severe cases damage to their spinal cord which can cause permanent damage.

-The neurologist said: “I think there’s this misbelief that it’s because it’s a bit of fun and that it’s harmless, and [patients] don’t really appreciate potential damage.
-It’s the ones we see they really need to be chronic users over a prolonged period of time.”
+The toxicologist said: “I think there’s this misbelief that it’s because it’s a bit of fun and that it’s harmless, [patients] don’t really appreciate potential damage.
+The ones we see really [tend] to be chronic users over a prolonged period of time.”

-He said some patients will have permanent damage some will recover but this will take “months” depending on the severity of the spinal damage.
+He said some patients will have permanent damage, some will recover but this will take “months” depending on the severity of the spinal damage.

-Dr Mark Ellul, a consultant in neurology from Liverpool said: “It’s no normally young people and they would normally come in noticing that they were clumsy, or they were falling.
+Dr Mark Ellul, a consultant in neurology from Liverpool said: “It’s normally young people and they would normally come in noticing that they were clumsy, or they were falling.
 Then sometimes people are actually just unable to walk at all.

 “Often they don’t volunteer straight away that they’ve been using it and often they’re surprised, they didn’t have any idea that this could happen.
 You know, they’re often under the impression it’s quite safe thing to do.”